-Class meets once a week every week
+Class meets three times a week every week

-- Depending on the capacity of your classroom, group your students to A and B (or more groups) and mark the weeks of the semester as A and B (or more).
-A students come to class on A weeks and B students on B weeks.
+- Depending on the capacity of your classroom, group your students to A, B, and C (or more groups) and mark the days of the week as A, B, and C (or more).
+"A" students come to class on A days, "B" students on B days, and "C" students on C days (for example, Monday would be an A day, Wednesday would be a B day, and Friday would be a C day).
 You can use Canvas Groups to communicate to these groups separately.
 Depending on your class size, you may need more groups to maintain physical distancing.
 The students who are not physically in the classroom will connect to your lecture hour via remote technologies available in your classroom. - Having students connect synchronously to the residential teaching is not a requirement.
 Faculty can use a combination of synchronous and asynchronous activities for students.
-They may choose to repeat the same in-class experience for the in-class students while asking the students not in attendance to complete meaningful and relevant asynchronous experiences.
+They may choose to repeat the same inclass experience for the in-class students while asking the students not in attendance to complete meaningful and relevant asynchronous experiences.